 have no explanation as to why my client was found at the scene of the

 crime with a smoking gun in his hand, but never mind all that."
-So we

 are asked to believe that, simultaneously with the Pentagon attack, a